jbaudru/EsoPy-Framework/readme.md

 **This project provides a template for building esoteric programming languages in Python.
 It includes a lexer and an interpreter, and a main file that ties everything together.**

+**You are free to modify and extend this template to create your own esolangs.**

 ## Files
 - `run.py`: This is the entry point of the project.
 It reads a *.eso* file line by line, passes each line to the lexer and interpreter, and prints the interpreter's symbol table after each line.
 - `lexer.py`: This file contains the Lexer class which is responsible for breaking the input code into tokens.
 It also contains the Token class which represents a token.